TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachinescalesets.rca.deployment/virtualmachine-deployment-rca-max-quota-limit-exceeded.md

 **Submit Quota Increase Request**

 * If you are encountering **Total Regional vCPUs** limit, you can deploy your desired size by following the steps in [Regional vCPU Quota Increase](https://docs.microsoft.com/azure/azure-supportability/regional-quota-requests#request-total-regional-vcpus-quota-increase-at-subscription-level-using-the-help--support-blade) to submit a streamlined request for increasing the **Total Regional vCPUs** limit
 * If you are encountering **per VM Series vCPUs** limit, you can deploy your desired size by following the steps in [VM Series vCPU Limit Increase](https://docs.microsoft.com/azure/azure-supportability/per-vm-quota-requests#request-per-vm-series-vcpu-quota-increase-at-subscription-level-using-the-help--support-blade) to submit a streamlined request for increasing the **per VM Series vCPUs** limit.
+To increase spot VM vCPU limits, see [Spot quota: Increase limits for all VM series](https://docs.microsoft.com/azure/azure-portal/supportability/low-priority-quota).

 **Consider Alternate Sizes or Locations**

 Quota increase requests may take one or more business days to be approved due to business and technical constraints.
-Please consider alternate sizes that are available to deploy for your subscription, you can use the Azure CLI command [az vmss list-skus](https://docs.microsoft.com/cli/azure/vmss?view=azure-cli-latest#az-vmss-list-skus) to check for SKUs available for your VM scale set, including the minimum and maximum VM instances allowed for each SKU; for specific VM instances, use the Azure CLI command [az vm list-skus](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-list-skus) to check for the VM sizes available in a region, and any deployment restrictions on the VM size.
+Please consider alternate sizes that are available to deploy for your subscription, you can use the Azure CLI command [az vmss list-skus](https://docs.microsoft.com/cli/azure/vmss?view=azure-cli-latest#az-vmss-list-skus) to check for SKUs available for your VM scale set, including the minimum and maximum VM instances allowed for each SKU.

 ## **Recommended Documents**